w1ldrabb1t/antiscichain/README.md

 - Improve **clarity**
 - Strengthen the system by **testing its limits and finding errors or mistakes**

-If you’re not sure whether your idea “fits”, **open a new Discussion** and we’ll figure it out together.
+If you’re not sure where to start, drop by the [Discord](https://discord.gg/AW4Cxr3ajA).

 ---